filecoin-project/specs/sharray.md

 (For details on IPLD Schemas, see the [IPLD Schema Spec (draft)](https://github.com/ipld/specs/blob/dcbfb25468092be796bab90e90e3f2535fdeddc7/schema/representations.md))

 We use DAG-CBOR for serialization, and blake2b-256 for hashing.

+## Construction

+The tree must not be sparse.
+Given an array of size `N` and a fixed width of `W`.
+- The left `floor(N/W)` leaves contain the first `N` items.
+- If `N % W != 0` the final leaf contains the final remainder.
+- The tree is perfectly balanced.
+- The height is the distance from the leaves, not the root.
+- Leaves (nodes with a height of 0) contain array values.
+- Inner nodes (nodes with height greater than zero) contain the cids of their child nodes.

 ## Operations